erezbash/data-science-ex3/README.md

     ## retryOnRateLimit = retryOnRateLimit, : 100 tweets were requested but the
     ## API can only return 2

-Now find the mean of counts Edge, and filter smallest than.
+Now find the mean of Edge occurrence, and filter smallest than 2*mean.
 ===========================================================

 ``` r